 I’ve always had a soft spot for the café culture.
-Artists and Bohemians like Henry Miller and Jack Kerouac seemed to lead lives of dense creativity.
+Artists and Bohemians like Henry Miller and Jack Kerouac seemed to lead lives of densely-layered creativity.
 For similar reasons, I’ve always been interested in getting together with fellow writers and poets, to share and compare and express.
 One result of these interests is the formation of various writing groups over the years: in 1980, in 1992, and in 2000.

 Though many people recognized me as Richard the news photographer, I told them I was just Richard.

 One thing Open Mic Nyte co-founder (along with Steve Brogdon and Lisa M. Pyre) Sterling Jacobs emphasized is vulnerability and its value in situations like this; the willingness to be emotionally vulnerable is indispensable in expressing yourself.